 Last five years have been very positive, because of the audience.
 Viewers from different classes and demographics have shown their growing interests towards theatre and new genres of films.
 When we came to the industry in 90’s there were not enough middleclass family audiences who were as keen as they are now to come and watch movies in theatre.
 But now the interests of audiences have evolved massively and the film industry has also started producing great movies to cater to their needs.
 That is the reason why unconventional movies like Piku, Talwar and Neerja are getting such positive response.

-Irrfan Khan addressing the Jain University students on the topic of 'Rising challenges in Indian film industry'
+Irrfan Khan addressing the Jain (Deemed-to-be University) students on the topic of 'Rising challenges in Indian film industry'

 With the rising success of the good scripted small budget movies, where do you find the future of Indian cinema heading to?

 I think if they can build a connection with the audience, they are going to be successful.
 We need to find ways of innovative marketing where the film doesn’t get loaded by its publicity budget and that will help a lot.
 So, I believe new ways of story-telling and film making concepts are the things what the audience is looking for.

 What drives a good film- Is it the script or the direction?